yeshua453/website/docs/controls/linechart.md

 ### `tooltip`

 A custom tooltip value.

 Default is `y`.

 ### `tooltip_align`

 An align for the tooltip.

-The value is the instance of `ft.TextAlign` enum.
+Value is of type [`TextAlign`](/docs/reference/types/textalign).

 ### `tooltip_style`

 A text style to display tooltip with.

-The value is the instance of [`ft.TextStyle`](/docs/reference/types/textstyle) class.
+Value is of type [`ft.TextStyle`](/docs/reference/types/textstyle).

 ### `x`